renpy/renpy/sphinx/source/side_image.rst

 The :var:`config.side_image_same_transform` and
-:var:`config.side_image_change_transform` transforms are called with two arguments—old and new side image displayables—each time the side image is displayed.
+:var:`config.side_image_change_transform` transforms are called with two arguments â€“ old and new side image displayables â€“ each time the side image is displayed.
 These can be used to move around side images, or use a transition to go between side images.